Meeting the Empress: The Valley Fire

 In Southern California, where I grew up, fire would make an obligatory appearance in October: the orange flames turned the foothills of the Santa Ana mountains black.
 The fire would break out in the foothills, burn a few hills, freak people out for a couple days, and scent the air with the pleasant odor of burning chaparral.
-The fire would hang out the hill like a punky adolescent out for a good time before being vanquished by California’s firefighters, sp.
+The fire would hang out like a punky adolescent looking for a good time before being vanquished by California’s firefighters, sp.
 Ignis Pugnator ssp.
 Californicus.
 It was like our own seasonal monster movie with a totally predictable ending.
 Godzilla, you know?

 Now it’s Jason.
 Last night I wrote of the fire: “It’s like the psycho killer.
 You think he’s dead.
 BUT HE’S NOT.”